 Therefore, ECB Marketing Manager Stuart Robertson in England proposed the T20 World Cup that not only helped ICC to restore diminishing fans but also boosted the number of sponsors.

 The first tournament was played in the year 2007, which was won by team India against Pakistan in South Africa.
-Since then, the tournament is played every two years with an exception that the ICC 50-Over World cup should not fall under the same year.
+Since then, the tournament is played every two years with the exception that the ICC 50-Over World cup should not fall under the same year.
 West Indies are the present T20 World Cup holders, defeating England in the final of the T20 World Cup 2016 tournament and have won the tournament twice.

 The T20 World Cup history goes back to the year 2002 when the Benson & Hedges Cup ended, and the ECB was seeking a one-day match competition in its place.
 Earlier known as ICC World Twenty20, the ICC Men’s T20 World Cup took its international inception in 2007.